 Should a serious crime against a person or people happen on campus, the Police Department sends out prompt notification to student and faculty University email addresses.

-Rather than a standard fire drill, the Great Escape is a vivid simulation and training session on how to survive in the event of a fire.
+In addition to regularly scheduled fire drills, the Great Escape is a vivid simulation and training session on how to survive in the event of a fire.
+For more information on this and other fire safety measures, visit Fire and Life Safety.

 Every year, Student Congress hosts a Night Walk.
-During the outing, the crime prevention officer and student representatives walk the campus and make suggestions on lighting and other areas of concern.
+During the outing, administrators and Student Congress members walk the campus and make suggestions on safety concerns.

 This organized effort, which includes meetings, security surveys, and informational programs, is designed to reduce or remove crime in the workplace.

-The University’s crime prevention officer provides additional safety education and awareness programs centered on fraud prevention, auto theft and robbery prevention, personal safety, and traffic safety.
+The University’s crime prevention officer provides additional education and awareness programs centered on various personal safety topics.

-The crime prevention officer or a qualified assistant staffs information tables during Parent & Family Weekend and freshman orientation to inform parents and first-year students about University safety measures.
+UTA Police presents a session on campus safety at all orientation programs.
+They also host information tables during Parent & Family Weekend and orientation to inform parents and first-year students about University safety measures.

 The Rape Aggression Defense program (R.A.D.) is a program of realistic self-defense tactics and techniques developed for women.
 The R.A.D.
 System is a comprehensive, women-only course that teaches awareness, prevention, and risk reduction and avoidance, while progressing on to the basics of hands-on self-defense training.